Alfred E. Hunt

-Alfred Ephraim Hunt was a 19th-century American metallurgist and industrialist best known for founding the company that would eventually become Alcoa, the world's largest producer and distributor of aluminum.
+Alfred Ephraim Hunt (1855-1899) was a 19th-century American metallurgist and industrialist best known for founding the company that would eventually become Alcoa, the world's largest producer and distributor of aluminum.

 Early life

 Hunt was a New Englander by birth.
-His parents were Mary Hanchett Hunt (June 4, 1830 - April 24, 1906) and Leander B. Hunt (July 15, 1812 - December 19, 1886).
-He graduated from the Massachusetts Institute of Technology in 1876 with a degree in Metallurgy and Mining.
-His first several jobs kept him in New England, first in Boston with the Bay State Ironworks which was operating the first open hearth steel furnace in the United States of America.
-From there, he would go on to Nashua, New Hampshire to work for the Nashua Iron & Steel Company.
+His parents were Mary Hanchett Hunt (1830–1906) and Leander B. Hunt (1812–1886).
+He graduated from the Massachusetts Institute of Technology in 1876 with a degree in metallurgy and mining.
+His first several jobs kept him in New England, first in Boston with the Bay State Ironworks, which was operating the first open hearth steel furnace in the United States.
+From there, he went on to Nashua, New Hampshire, to work for the Nashua Iron & Steel Company.

-His career would eventually take him to Pittsburgh doing metallurgical work for the Pittsburgh Testing Laboratory, which he would acquire in partnership with the young chemist, George Hubbard Clapp, in 1887.
+His career eventually took him to Pittsburgh, doing metallurgical work for the Pittsburgh Testing Laboratory, which he would acquire in partnership with the young chemist George Hubbard Clapp in 1887.
 He was working there in 1888 when his acquaintance Romaine C. Cole brought a young man three years out of Oberlin College to meet him.